xmartlabs/xmartlabs.github.io/_posts/2016-02-19-ci-with-xcode-server-and-fastlane.md

 * Increase build number.
 * Download provisioning profiles.
-* Install the correct versions of the libraries used by the project
+* Install the correct versions of the libraries used by the project.

-Fastlane will take needed metadata for the building app from the `Appfile` file.
-We can set on it our Apple Developer Portal id, our iTunes Connect id and the application identifier which may depend on the current lane.
+Fastlane will take needed metadata for the building app from the `Appfile` file such as Apple Developer Portal id, our iTunes Connect id and the application identifier.

 {% highlight ruby %}